 That's it.
 Nothing else.
 That's all you have to do.
-You've disputed the debt and requested validation.
-That letter is all that is required on your part by the FDCPA.
+You've disputed the debt and requested validation which is all the FDCPA requires of a consumer.

 Once a debt collection agency receives a timely validation request, it cannot continue its collection efforts until it responds to your request.

 I would recommend that you send your letter via certified mail, return receipt requested.
-You do this so you have proof that you sent your letter within 30 days of receiving the intial communication.
+This will allow you to have proof that you sent your letter within 30 days of receiving the initial communication.
 The return receipt proves that the debt collector received your letter.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.